SEEKING THE EVERLASTING GOSPEL

 However, and even though the scriptures don't actually record the words "Second Heaven," it is quite evident that the writers of the New Testament intended that we learn that there would be one, when it reads:

-Anyway, when the Bible expresses plainly that Jesus ascended above ALL Heavens at His ascension (in Ephesians 4:10 – and, please mediate on this point; for, it’s very important in our considerations), it’s most logical to conclude that this included all three Heavens.
+Anyway, when the Bible expresses plainly that Jesus ascended above ALL Heavens at His ascension (in Ephesians 4:10 – and, please mediate on this point, for it’s very important in our considerations), it’s most logical to conclude that this included all three Heavens.
 Why skip any of them in that calculation?
-Paul’s expression here (i.e. ALL Heavens) was not, as many contend, a simple, poetical way of saying that Jesus went higher than we will ever go.
-That is, higher in status.
-Which, anyway, is a no-brainer, for none of us will ever reach the height that Jesus advanced to – despite a few folks who actually believe so . . .
-Let’s read it:
+Paul’s expression here (i.e. ALL Heavens) was not, as many contend, a simple, poetical way of saying that Jesus went higher than we will ever go; nor even that it was simply an exaggerated statement by Paul that wasn’t meant to be taken so literally . . .
+Even so, let’s read it:

 ALL, Pas (pas), G3956, from Strong's Greek Dictionary: Including all the forms of declension; apparently a primary word; all, any, every, the whole: - all (manner of, means) alway (-s), any (one), X daily, + ever, every (one, way), as many as, + no (-thing), X throughly, whatsoever, whole, whosoever.

 I cannot stress this thought enough.
-And, I believe this to be the key to understanding where the abode of both Jesus and the Father are located – it’s above all the Heavens*11 (please see this very important Explanatory Note!).
+And, I believe this to be the key to understanding where the Abode of both Jesus and the Father are literally located – it’s above all the Heavens*14 (please see this very important Explanatory Note!).

 To the chief Musician upon Gittith, A Psalm of David.
 O LORD our Lord, how excellent is thy name in all the earth! who hast set thy glory above the heavens [not “in” Heaven, but above all three Heavens].